czhao1987/ZhaoMEMS/_pages/Opportunities.md

   - /markdown.html
 ---

-# Postgraduate opportunities
+# Prospective opportunities

-You are more than welcome to contact Dr. Chun Zhao on: [chun_zhao@hust.edu.cn](mailto:chun_zhao@hust.edu.cn) or [chun.zhao@cantab.net](mailto:chun.zhao@cantab.net) for more information regarding to postgraduate opportunities.
+Interested candidates are more than welcome to contact Dr. Chun Zhao at:

+<b>Email:</b> chun[dot]zhao[at]cantab.net

+for more information regarding to prospective opportunities.

+# Current openings

+<b>Coming soon!</b>